alsalafiyyah/alsalafiyyah.github.io/_posts/homosexual/2020-08-29-rule-on-lesbianism.md

 layout: post
 title: "Ruling on lesbianism"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 5520"
+source: "Fatawa Al-Lajnah Al-Da'imah no. 5520"
 hijri: Muharram 10, 1442 AH
 lang: en
 note: true
-category: [hudud, homosexuals, masturbation, immoral, zina, sins]
+category: [homosexual,masturbation,lesbianism]
 excerpt: "Lesbianism is Haram (prohibited), and is a major sin because it is an act that contradicts the Ayahs (Qur'anic verses)"
 muftis:
   chairman: